Participation in canicross competitions

 Such questions often run through the heads of dog racing enthusiasts who have not yet ventured into competitions.
 After reading this page, I hope you know a little better what to expect.
 If you are very unsure of your skills, go to the following competitions or events as a spectator.
 You will notice that the atmosphere at the sled dog sports competitions is relaxed and even beginners can take part.
 Especially the starts of several dog classes are interesting to watch for those who are not used to it, because the dogs are usually very eager to get to the competition route.
 Or you just bravely go running!

-canicrossning is dog-dog cooperation at its best!
+canicross is dog-dog cooperation at its best!

 PLANNING TO PARTICIPATE IN CANICROSS COMPETITIONS?

 • Find out how long the trip is.
-In official canicrossning classes, the distance is usually about 5 km, and in hobby dog running classes, the distance is mostly 2-3.5 kilometers.
+In official canicross classes, the distance is usually about 5 km, and in hobby dog running classes, the distance is mostly 2-3.5 kilometers.
 The top canicrossners run at an average pace of 18–20 km/h, but even in official competitions, everyone can progress at their own suitable pace.
 So you really don't have to be in top shape to participate and you don't have to match anyone else's running pace, but do take into account your dog's pulling experience and fitness.
 Choose the distance and pace that are right for you.
 If you've only trained for one-kilometer runs before, it's unfair to your dog to start a "cold" 5-kilometer race.
-This is especially emphasized in faster sledding sports, which require the dog to have good speed endurance, but it also applies equally to canicrossning.
+This is especially emphasized in faster sledding sports, which require the dog to have good speed endurance, but it also applies equally to canicross.

 • Overtaking and also being overtaken should be practiced in advance.
 It is the responsibility of the person coming from behind to announce their intention to overtake.
 The person being overtaken must give space to the overtaker by moving to the other side of the track (and if necessary, slow down and bring your own dog closer so that the overtaking situation goes quickly).